amin20/GBM_WSSM/README.md

 # Steps to generalize GBM_WSSM on TCGA dataset

 1. Original Images (.SVS format) for all types of brain tumours are accessible through the link.

 2. We extracted only GBM tumour types using the [GBM Log File] and [GBM Finder Code] GBM images (.SVS format) are accessible through the link.

+3. All GBM tumours were visually checked by a pathologist and whole slide images (WSIs) were extracted for each GBM.
+They are acceible via the [link].

+4. Resized form (1024x1024) of the GBM WSIs are available in this [link].